mikemc/speedyseq/README.md

 Speedyseq aims to accelerate [phyloseq](https://joey711.github.io/phyloseq/) operations that can be very slow on large datasets.
-Current functions include
+Current reimplementations of phyloseq functions include

   - A faster version of phyloseq’s `psmelt()` and the plotting functions that make use of it (`plot_bar()`, `plot_heatmap()`, and